billyfung/node-beginner/README.md

 ![express viewexpress](/public/images/express-screen.png)

 ##Understanding Express
 So now you should have the web app skeleton set up for Node.js, so the next step is to use the framework to make the web application.
 Currently the view that is rendered at [http://localhost:3000](http://localhost:3000) consists of the Node.js server from `app.js` and 3 files in the project folder: `routes/index.js`, `views/index.jade`, and `views/layout.jade`.
 It is here that Node.js with Express differs a bit from tradiational MVC framework.
 Routes in Express are similar to controllers, but not really because routes also have a bit of the model in them.

+Another important part of Express is [middleware](http://expressjs.com/en/guide/writing-middleware.html), depending on what framework you're used to already, it might look a bit familiar.
+If not, middleware is essentially a means to manipulate request and response objects.
+This is a very powerful tool, and used very often.

 ##Express app.js
 Looking into the `app.js` file, you can see that there is code already generated in there that tells Express where to look for routing files.
 For example, the `app.set` function tells the Express app where to look for views, and which engine to render the views with.
 In order to have the server point to the correct views, the routing for the application must also be set, this is done by: